tknishh/wellness-whisper-peerlist/telebot/README.md

-TechStack:
+## TechStack:

-Railways: To deploy the bot, we used railways, really appreciated it's interface and ease to use.
+**Railways:** To deploy the bot, we used railways, really appreciated it's interface and ease to use.

-Telegram: But obvious the bot is running on Telegram, with beautiful interface.
+**Telegram:** But obvious the bot is running on Telegram, with beautiful interface.

-LangChain:  The bot is trained on available conversational datasets from a real therapy session and books like Diagnostic and Statistical Manual of Mental Disorders (DSM-5), The Oxford Handbook of Psychiatry.
+**LangChain:**  The bot is trained on available conversational datasets from a real therapy session and books like the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and The Oxford Handbook of Psychiatry.

-Inspired by the need for accessible and compassionate mental health support, Wellness Whisper Peerlist is your virtual ally on the path to well-being.
+Wellness Whisper Peerlist is your virtual ally on the road to well-being because of the need for easily accessible and compassionate mental health support.
 So, hop on Telegram, start a chat with Nyx, and let's embark on your mental health journey together!
-Remember, while we're here to help, we're not a substitute for professional care in crisis situations – reach out to human mental health professionals or helplines when needed.
+Remember, while we're here to help, we're not a substitute for professional care in crisis situations; reach out to human mental health professionals or helplines when needed.
 Your wellness matters, and we're here to support you.